WARREN A. PARK

 1970-present Solo pianist for my own compositions, approximately 90 performances.

-Fantasia - for Seven Players (same instrumentation as Stravinsky’s Soldier’s Tale) (1970’s),
+Fantasia for Seven Players - (Clarinet, Bassoon, Violin, Doublebass, Trumpet, Trombone, Percussion--same instrumentation as Stravinsky’s Soldier’s Tale) (1975)

-The Rhodora - for alto voice and piano (text by Ralph W. Emerson) (c2001)
+The Rhodora - for alto voice and piano (text by Ralph W. Emerson) (2001)

 Unexpected Changes Rag - solo piano piece in ragtime (2004)

-Mesmer's Waltz - for trombone or tenor sax, with piano and double bass (c2004)
+Mesmer's Waltz - for trombone or tenor sax, with piano and double bass (2004)

-Within Your Eyes - for Soprano and Piano (c2004)
+Within Your Eyes - for Soprano and Piano (2005)

 Georgia Saw the Blue Line - for SSA and Piano (poem by Mary Junge) (2006)